LoganKells/Intro-Java-Programming-LoneStarCollege/project10_AVLTree/src/com/kellsLogan/treeStates/readme.md

 * Please include ".txt" in the filename when prompted in the console.

 ## Run a sample
-1. Please utilize the "TestAVLTree" class to run samples of the "BinaryTree" class.
+1.)
+Please utilize the "TestAVLTree" class to run samples of the "BinaryTree" class.

-2. Enter the filename when prompted.
-Provided are two sample .txt files.
+2.)
+Enter the filename when prompted.
+Provided are three sample .txt files.
+* One is shuffled without sub-sorts: "betterStates.txt"
+* One is pre-sorted: "states_usa_ordered.txt"
-One is ordered while the other is not ordered: "states_usa_ordered.txt", "states_usa_unordered.txt".
+* One is unsorted but contains sub-sorts: "states_usa_unordered.txt".

-3. Review the results from the cursor walks of the binary search tree: inorder, preorder, postorder.
+3.)
+Review the results from the cursor walks of the binary search tree: inorder, preorder, postorder.